Empowering Traditional Owners

 - the ability to practice and revitalise culture, language and heritage.

-Recognised Traditional Owners can build on the work of the state-wide Treaty by negotiating their own Traditional Owner Treaty with the Victorian Government that focuses on specific topics of their choosing.
+Traditional Owners of Country will be able to build on the work of the state-wide Treaty by negotiating a Traditional Owner Treaty in their area with the Victorian Government, that focuses on specific topics of their choosing.